VANDERBURGH COUNTY HEALTH DEPARTMENT

 FOR IMMEDIATE RELEASE

 EVANSVILLE, May 11, 2012--The Vanderburgh County Health Department and the Indiana State Department of Health are investigating a case of Hepatitis A in a food worker at the Lone Star Restaurant located in the Eastland Place Shopping Center at 943 N. Green River Road Evansville IN, 47715-2418.

 Persons who were exposed and unvaccinated can receive a dose of Hepatitis A vaccine to help lessen the effects of the disease or prevent disease if given within 14 days of exposure.
-Persons who ate or drank at the Lone Star from April 20-April 26 could also get Hepatitis A, but should not receive vaccine because it is not effective for exposure past 14 days.
+Persons who ate or drank at the Lone Star from April 20-April 26, 2012 could have been exposed to Hepatitis A, but should not receive vaccine because it is not effective for exposure past 14 days.
 Those people should seek medical care if they show symptoms of Hepatitis A.